Bruce-Hopkins/code-editor-prototype/README.md

 ```

 To receive diagnostics from rust analyzer, install the rust analyzer binary to your $PATH with [these instructions](https://rust-analyzer.github.io/manual.html#rust-analyzer-language-server-binary).

+## Usage

+- Type `ctrl/command+o` to open a new folder
+- Type `ctrl/command+p` to open a new file
+- Type `ctrl/command+s` to save the opened file
+- Type `ctrl/command+l` to display the error of the diagnostic over the cursor.
+(You can also just click on the diagnostic)

 ## Todo